-A web browser, to put it simply, is an application used to access information and move around the world wide web.
+To put it simply, a web browser is an application used to access information and move around the world wide web.
 Without a web browser, you’re stuck.
 Also, with a browser, you can only do as much as it’s equipped to handle.
-There are many browsers out there and some may not be known to the general public.
+There are many browsers out there, and some may not be known to the general public.
 For example, some browsers are for specific functions that the average computer user would never find the need for.

 First Browser NEXUS in 1990

 The first web browser was called World Wide Web, and later the name was changed to Nexus.
 Created by Sir Tim Berners-Lee, it was released in 1990 and now gave people a basic way to view web pages.
 However, it was a long way from the immersive online experience we have today.

 Mosaic was released in 1992.
 It was easy to install and easy to use and reliable, and capable of displaying images inline with text rather than in a separate window.
 Mosaic replaced the text prompt-based system before and gave us the browser bar, back and forward buttons, and graphic interactivity.
 Since then, the basic foundation and user experience have been built on Mosaic’s initial structure.

 While the merit of a particular browser depends on the user’s needs, there are indisputable facts about each web browsing application that establish its value.
 Based on factors such as capability, ease of use, speed, and more, here are the current web browsers used around the world:

 There was a time when Microsoft’s Internet Explorer ruled the world.
 This doesn’t mean everyone liked it, but Microsoft’s firm commitment to the web browser meant it made its way onto most computers.
 Microsoft was at the forefront of the internet revolution with the launch of Internet Explorer in 1995, allowing users to surf the rudimentary world wide web.
 Between 2002 and 2003, around 95 percent of web users used it as their primary means to access web pages as more of the world gained internet access.